Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

-If you’ve loved listening to Welcome to Night Vale, there’s no reason for you not to enjoy Alice Isn’t Dead.
+If you’ve loved Welcome to Night Vale, there’s no reason for you not to enjoy Alice Isn’t Dead.

 Welcome to Night Vale was the brainchild of Joseph Fink and Jeffrey Cranor in 2012.
 And in 2016, Fink’s long travels in vans for the previous show inspired him to create Alice Isn’t Dead.

-Fans everywhere can’t get enough of this that a novel would have to be released in a month or so.
+Fans everywhere can’t get enough of this that a novel had to be released.

 This serial thriller podcast is about a truck driver in search for her long assumed dead wife.
 On the road, she meets eerie characters that will give you the chills.

 Care for a scare?
 You’d be surprised how fast you could run!